Skip to content

 DeliverablesPDF brandbook + editable Figma files

-After delivery, the client used the brandbook to brief their next seasonal menu update.
-Production time dropped from 5 days to 2 — because the designer had clear rules to follow instead of decisions to make.
+After delivery, the client used the brandbook for 4 separate print jobs in the first 6 months: seasonal menu update, new drinks card, Vienna-specific flyer, and a gift certificate.
+Production time dropped from 5 days to 2 on each job — because the designer had clear rules to follow instead of decisions to make.
+That's 12 saved working days.
+At even €80/day for a designer's time, the brandbook paid for itself by the third print run.

 How much does a restaurant brandbook cost?